 I hope you plan to have the kind of summer where you’re indoors so infrequently, lighting a candle isn’t even on your radar.
 Laying in grass?
 No need for a candle.
 At a backyard barbecue?
 There’s smoke, there’s fire, but there’s not a candle in sight.
-For rooftop drinks (whether you’re sipping an aperol spritz) a candle would just be blown out by the breeze.
+For rooftop drinks (whether or not you’re sipping an aperol spritz) a candle would just be blown out by the breeze.
 I will put forward for suggestion, however, a lazy Sunday morning, an emergency respite from the heat, and a good soak—for those occasions, a candle still holds.
 And what you want to smell is… basically everything you would have been smelling outside.
 Think grass, smoke, seasonal berries and sunscreen, a hint of nostalgia, which seems to be the uniting factor of each of these scents.
 Doesn’t everyone wish that summertime still meant three months off from school, oscillating between being too wet and too dry?
 I sure do.
 Wherever your dreamiest summer spot may be, here are all the candles to take you there—without having to leave the house.

 This is the candle to burn if you don’t have AC in your house and the summer humidity is starting to become… stifling.
 You know, when the air is so thick that even taking a deep breath feels like work.
 South of Monterey smells mostly like fresh eucalyptus, and cuts through all that heaviness.
 Mixed in with humidity, the almost-medicated eucalyptus brings a spa to your living room.
 Would be a great burn in the bathroom, too.
 Or any time you’re dealing with seasonal allergies, like right now.